GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-percentiles-landsat/_details.md

 ### Fractional Cover Masking

 DEA Water Observations are used to identify clear pixels from DEA Fractional Cover to be included in percentile calculation.
 A Fractional Cover observation is included if:
 * It has corresponding DEA Water Observation information.
 If an observation within DEA Fractional Cover has no corresponding Water Observation, it is discarded.
-This can happen for ARD scenes that do not meet the GQA threshold for Water Observation generation.
+This can happen for ARD scenes that have a geometric quality assessment of greater than absolute one (e.g. gqa > |1|).
 * The DEA Water Observation has the following characteristics:
   * It is contiguous
   * It is not saturated